-An unwavering bent for the right plants necessitate having our own small nursery to grow specific species for our work, using innovative net-zero greenhouses.
-We work primarily in Colorado and nearby on projects both public and private, but also travel nation- and world-wide for special projects.
+An unwavering bent for the right plants necessitate having my own small nursery to grow specific species for my work, using innovative net-zero greenhouses.
+I work primarily in Colorado and nearby on projects both public and private, but also travel nation- and world-wide for special projects.

 Crevice gardens are a historical novelty to grow mountain plants that have come in to wider use as features in xeric gardens, and ecological alternatives to retaining walls or the disposal of waste concrete.
 They evoke the spirit of earth’s rocky places, elevating small plants and needing minimal if skilled maintenance.